evhub/coconut/DOCS.md

 ### Backslash-Escaping

 The requirement that Coconut keywords be backslash-escaped to make them variables in Coconut is the one exception to the rule of all Python 3 being valid Coconut.
-To allow access to the valid Python variable names `data`, `match`, `case`, `async` (keyword in Python 3.5), `await` (keyword in Python 3.5), and `nonlocal` (keyword in Python 3) in Coconut, those keywords must be backslash-escaped to turn them into the variables instead.
+To allow access to the valid Python variable names `data`, `match`, `case`, `async` (keyword in Python 3.5), and `await` (keyword in Python 3.5) in Coconut, those keywords may sometimes need to be backslash-escaped to turn them into the variables instead.
+In many cases, Coconut will know you want a variable name, but it is always safer to backslash-escape than to not.

 ##### Example